 When the Maximum duration of reporting expires in the NEF, the UDM and the AMF, then each of these nodes shall locally unsubscribe the monitoring event.

 6e - 6f.
 [Conditional - depending on the Event] When the SMF detects a subscribed event, the SMF sends the event report, by means of Nsmf_EventExposure_Notify message, to the associated notification endpoint of the NEF provided in step 3c.
 NEF may store the information in the UDR along with the time stamp using either Nudr_DM_Create or Nudr_DM_Update service operation as appropriate.

+6g – 6h.
+[Conditional - depending on the Event] When the UPF detects a subscribed event, the UPF sends the event report, by means of Nupf_EventExposure_Notify message, to the associated notification endpoint of the NEF provided by the SMF to UPF as part of step 3c.
+The NEF may store the information in the UDR along with the time stamp using either Nudr_DM_Create or Nudr_DM_Update service operation as appropriate.

 7. [Conditional - depending on the Event in steps 6a-6f] The NEF forwards to the AF the reporting event received by either Nudm_EventExposure_Notify and/or Namf_EventExposure_Notify.
 In the case of the PDU Session Status event, the NEF maps it to an PDN Connectivity Status notification when reporting to the AF.